 The fires ignited much more than the surrounding landscape.
 They have ignited a fire in me that goes far deeper, higher and wider than what was burning before.

-Trying to do all this alone is not only impossible but wholly inappropriate.
+Doing this alone is not only impossible but wholly inappropriate.
 At the deepest level, this is about letting go of the illusion of the separate self and rejoining the community of Life.

 How you can participate